voothi/20241206010110-piper-tts/readme.md

 # Piper TTS Command-Line Utility

-A simple and powerful command-line interface for the Piper TTS engine.
+A command-line Python script to generate high-quality speech from text using the Piper TTS engine.

 [![Version](https://img.shields.io/badge/version-v1.1-blue)](https://github.com/voothi/20241206010110-piper-tts) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This Python script acts as a wrapper around the `piper.exe` engine, allowing you to easily generate high-quality speech from text.
-It is designed for both standalone use and as a backend for other applications, most notably the [gTTS Player with Piper Fallback](https://github.com/voothi/20250421115831-anki-gtts-player) Anki add-on.
+This utility provides a simple interface to synthesize speech for multiple languages (English, German, Russian) and can be used as a standalone tool or as a backend for other applications, such as the [gTTS Player with Piper Fallback for Anki](https://github.com/voothi/20250421115831-anki-gtts-player).

 ## Table of Contents